iastewar/crypto-top-coins/README.md

 ## Deploy

-Deploy the server directory to Azure with the vscode extension (after building).
+Deploy the server directory to Azure web app with the vscode extension (after building).

-Can alternatively use the Dockerfile provided.
+Can alternatively use the Dockerfile provided to deploy to something like cloud run (GCP)

 ## Update data